agspoon/PiKVM-PWM-Fan/README.md

    ```
 4. Get/modify a version of kvmd-fan to "*do the right thing*".

-   The stock version of *kvmd-fan* runs the PWM signal at a low frequency (*~586Hz*) and in *smoothing* mode.
+   The stock version of *kvmd-fan* runs the PWM signal in *balanced* mode, and a high (> 9MHz) signal on the PWM output pin.
 This results in a lot of acoustic noise due to the constant acceleration/deceleration (for the two fans I tried).

-   I made changes to increse the frequency to *~25KHz* (industry standard for small fans), and enable *mark-space* mode which produces a uniform square-wave.
+   I made changes to set the frequency to *~25KHz* (industry standard for small fans), and enable *mark-space* mode which produces a uniform square-wave.
 My modified version is available here on github - [https://github.com/agspoon/kvmd-fan](https://github.com/agspoon/kvmd-fan/tree/pwm_mode).
-Note, you want the *pwm_mode* branch in the repo.
+Note, you want the *pwm_mode_freq* branch in the repo.

 5. Configure kvmd-fan with the following content in /etc/conf.h/kvmd-fan (tweak as needed for your environment, and ears).